szellmann/visionaray/README.md

 ### Applications

-Visionaray comes with a rudimentary viewer (see above) and a set of [example applications](/src/examples).
-Those are implemented in
+Visionaray comes with a viewer (see above) and a set of [example applications](/src/examples).
+Those are found in

 - [src/viewer](/src/viewer): visionaray viewer application
 - [src/examples](/src/examples): visionaray example applications